Urinary tract infection

 - Keep the genital and anal areas clean before and after sex.
 Urinate before and after intercourse to empty the bladder and cleanse the urethra of bacteria.

 - Avoid sex with multiple partners.
-This can cause many health problems, including sexually transmitted diseases.
+This can cause many health problems, including STDs.

 Probiotics and Lactobacilli